-- Overnight reverse repo operations will normally be conducted at 10:30 (Ottawa time) with a deadline of 10:45 for participants to submit tenders.
+- Overnight Reverse Repo operations will be conducted on an ad-hoc basis at the Bank’s discretion when broad overnight general collateral funding conditions warrant a liquidity withdrawal, normally at 11:45 (Ottawa time) with a deadline of 12:00 for participants to submit tenders.
 The Bank of Canada reserves the right to conduct these operations earlier or later in the day—with an approximate 15-minute tender submission deadline to be set by the Bank of Canada.

 - Tenders must specify an amount on a cash-value basis.
 Each counterparty can submit a maximum of one tender.

 - The offer rate on cash for the Overnight Reverse Repo operation is equal to the Bank of Canada target for the overnight rate.

 - Tender amounts are subject to maximum allocation limits.
 The minimum tender amount is $1 million, with minimum increments of $1 million.

 - Tenders must be submitted in the Bank of Canada Auction System.